mquinson/retrogames/wiki/Scratch-the-rocket.md

 ## Touch down and win (or not)

 And now, we need to add the ground.
-The easiest is to declare a compound shape, and add a set of points in it:
+The easiest is to declare a compound shape, and add a set of points in it with a flat area right under the rocket.

 ``` python
 	s = turtle.Shape("compound")